YaN-3k/dots/config/.local/bin/README.md

 * volume - change mpd/alsa volume and notify about current volume
 * keybacklight - change keyboard backlight
 * ext - extract archive
+* ins - pacman/makepkg/git wrapper for the aur
 * makkeissue - generate issue for tty
 * preview - preview script for fzf
 * prompt - simple yes/no menu
 * remps - remap CapsLock -> Super/Escape (xcape)
 * setbg - set image as wallpaper
 * shortcuts - generate shell shortcuts from ~/.config/file and ~/.config/directory file
+* sync_music - download songs from links in file
 * showclip - show clipboard content
 * update - update OS
 * vifmimg - script for vifm image preview using ueberzug
 ### wm
 * autogap - automatic change gaps size depending of the number of windows on the current desktop
-* click_desktop - open the terminal after clicking the wallpaper (xdotool)
+* click_desktop - open a terminal after clicking the wallpaper (xdotool)
-* move - move or swap widnow in given firectory (depending on window state) (xdo)
+* move - move or swap a widnow in given firectory (depending on window state) (xdo)
-* preset - move floating window to given position (xdo)
+* preset - move a floating window to given position (xdo)
 * resize - resize window (xdo)
 * samedir - open terminal in the same directory like the current (xdotool)
 * scratch - create scrachpad